Eschatos

 is a scrolling shooter, developed and published by Qute, which was released on April 7, 2011 for the Xbox 360.
 Despite the original Xbox 360 version only being released in Japan, it was a region-free release.
 A version for Microsoft Windows, published by Degica, was released in 2015.
-In 2021, Eschatos was ported to the Nintendo Switch exclusively in Japan, and was released worldwide on the Switch and PlayStation 4 in 2022.
+In 2021, Eschatos was ported to the Nintendo Switch exclusively in Japan, and was released worldwide on the Switch and PlayStation 4 the following year.
 Apart from the main game, two previous Wonderswan games by the developer, Judgement Silversword and Cardinal Sins, came bundled with the Xbox 360 release of Eschatos.

 Gameplay

-The ship has two modes of fire: the long-range Front Shot and the short-range Wide Shot.
+In Eschatos, the ship has two modes of fire: the long-range Front Shot and the short-range Wide Shot.
 The ship features a regenerative shield capable of absorbing enemy bullets, but with overuse can deteriorate.
 The game has three game modes including Original, Advanced and Time Attack.
 In Original mode, there are only two pick-up items including 1Ups and the Flash icon which destroys all enemies and enemy shots on-screen.
 Advanced mode however includes a few more items including an alternate Flash icon and Power Ups.
 Collecting Power Ups increase player firepower, but decreases shield percentage.

 The game spans over six stages that are organized with about four to six Areas per stage.
-There is a unique timing score utilized in each game (Eschatos, Judgment Silver Sword and Cardinal Sins): a timer is set to count up with every enemy wave and boss encounter.
+There is a unique timing score utilized in each game (Eschatos, Judgment Silversword and Cardinal Sins): a timer is set to count up with every enemy wave and boss encounter.
 The timer stops once all enemies/bosses are defeated and the score is determined with how quickly each enemy wave/boss was destroyed.